 - Third Order Sallen Key: A common configuration to implement 3rd order Sallen-Key is using a passive 1st order RC filter + a 2nd order standard Sallen-Key.

 fc2 = 1.
 65 KHz

 The Filter will remove a big content of the high frequencies as shown below:

-The Marshall MG-10 uses the TDA2030A monolithic Power Amplifier, it is intended for use as a low frequency class AB amplifier.
-Typically it provides 14W output power (d = 0.5%), the guaranteed output power is 12W on a 4Ω load and 8W on a 8Ω.
+The Marshall MG-10 uses the TDA2030A monolithic Power Amplifier, it is intended for use as a low-frequency class AB amplifier.
+Typically it provides 14W output power (d = 0.5%), the guaranteed output power is 12W on a 4Ω load and 8W on an 8Ω.

 The IC incorporates internal short circuit protection system for automatically limiting the dissipated power so as to keep the working point of the output transistors within their safe operating area.
-Thermal shut-down system is also included.
+A thermal shut-down system is also included.